giuthas/patkit/docs/ModalitiesinPractice.markdown

 # Modalities in Practice

 The diagram below shows an example of regular Modalities and a derived Modality in practice.
-The example is directly based on classes that will be instantieted when ultrasound data from AAA is loaded into SATKIT and PixelDifference is run on the data.
+The example is directly based on classes that will be instantiated when ultrasound data from AAA is loaded into PATKIT and PixelDifference is run on the data.

 ```mermaid
 classDiagram